A Classification of $G$-invariant Shallow Neural Networks: Classification of G -SNNs

 \end{enumerate} \end{thm}

+The condition in Thm.~\myref{thm:main}{a} helps to exclude architectures where Eq.~\ref{eq:main:W} yields redundant weight vectors.
 Combining this with the classification of irreducible signed perm-reps up to conjugacy (Thm.~\ref{thm:rho_clf_conj}), we obtain a complete classification of the irreducible $G$-SNN architectures as an immediate corollary.
 Theorems~\ref{thm:rho_clf_conj}\&\ref{thm:main} can be assembled into an algorithm that enumerates all irreducible $G$-SNN architectures for any given finite orthogonal group $G$.
-We implemented the enumeration algorithm using a combination of GAP \footnote{GAP is a computer algebra system for computational discrete algebra with particular emphasis on computational group theory~\citep{anon2021gap}.} and Python; our implementation currently supports, in principle, all finite permutation groups $G<\mathcal{P}(m)$. \footnote{Code for our implementation and for reproducing all results in this paper \ifpreprint is available at: \url{https://github.com/dagrawa2/gsnn_classification_code}. \else was submitted along with supplementary material. \fi } Using our code implementation, we enumerated all irreducible $G$-SNN architectures for one permutation representation of every group $G$, $|G|\leq 8$, up to isomorphism.
+We implemented the enumeration algorithm using a combination of GAP \footnote{GAP is a computer algebra system for computational discrete algebra with particular emphasis on computational group theory~\citep{anon2021gap}.} and Python; our implementation currently supports, in principle, all finite permutation groups $G<\mathcal{P}(m)$. \footnote{Code for our implementation and for reproducing all results in this paper is available at: \url{https://github.com/dagrawa2/gsnn_classification_code}. } Using our code implementation, we enumerated all irreducible $G$-SNN architectures for one permutation representation of every group $G$, $|G|\leq 8$, up to isomorphism.
 We report the number of architectures, broken down by type, for each group in Table~\ref{table:numbers} (see Supp.~\ref{appendix:examples:count}; a discussion is included there as well).

-We end this section with a proposition stating that architectures corresponding to distinct cohomology classes in a given cohomology ring are in a sense orthogonal, the implications of which we discuss in Sec.~\ref{sec:examples}.
+A key observation is that the number of type 2 architectures---which to our knowledge have never appeared in the literature previously---is significant; e.g., for the dihedral permutation group $G=D_4$ on four elements, there are five type 1 architectures compared to seven type 2 architectures.